libp2p/specs/webrtc/README.md

   Yes, with WebRTC's datachannels running on top of SCTP, there is no need for additional multiplexing.

+## General Open Questions

+_Where _Browser_ is replaced with the major desktop browsers of today (Chrome, Safari, Edge, Firefox)._

+- Should libp2p's WebRTC stack limit itself to using UDP only, or support WebRTC on top of both UDP and TCP?

 ## Previous, ongoing and related work